OpenObservability/OpenMetrics/protobuf_vs_text.md

 histograms), we will see payloads dominated by histogram buckets – or by more efficient representations thereof, i.e. some kind of digest or binary compressed data.
-In either case, it will tip the balance from string-dominated towards mostly numeric or even binary data, for which a text-based formet is not a natural fit.
+In either case, it will tip the balance from string-dominated towards mostly numeric or even binary data, for which a text-based format is not a natural fit.

 ### Required changes for standardization